Multi-perspective Feedback-attention Coupling Model for Continuous-time Dynamic Graphs: Multi-perspective feedback-attention coupling learning

 \subsection{Evolving perspective}

-In the evolving perspective, a sefl-supervised temporal attention is designed to obtain the evolving neighborhood embedding representation of node $v_i$ at time \textit{t}.
-This perspective is used to capture the real-time dynamics of the network.
-Given a node $v_i$ involved in an current event, its evoleving information at time $t$ and just before $t$ are denoted by ${h_i}({t})$ and ${h_i}({t^ - })$, respectively.
-We denote by ${N_i}(t) = [{v_1},...,{v_j}]$ the temporal neighbors, and $[{h_1}(t^ -),...,{h_j}(t^ -)]$ the evolving representation of neighbors just before time $t$.
-For the temporal self-attention, the inputs are ${h_i}({t^ - })$, the current timepoint \textit{t}, $[{h_1}(t^ -),...,{h_j}(t^ -)]$, and the edge features $[{e_{i,1}}({t^ -}),...,{e_{i,j}}({t^ -})]$.
-The specific calculation process is as follows:
+In the evolving perspective, we employ a multi-head temporal self-attention module to obtain the fusion of the current state of historical interactions of node $v_i$ at time $t$, aiming to capture the real-time dynamics of the network.
+Specifically, the current states of node $v_i$ and its historical interaction nodes at time $t$ are represented as $h_i\left(t\right)$ and $\left[h_1\left(t\right),\ldots,h_j\left(t\right)\right]$, respectively.
+Then, the fusion of the current states of historical interaction events of node $v_i$ at time $t$, denoted as $P_{N_i\left(t\right)}^e$, is calculated as follows,